 The judgment creditor doesn’t HAVE to accept your proposed repayments.
 But they may consider it if you have a compelling reason to show that you would otherwise face undue hardship.

-Make an application to pay by installments through the court
+Make an application to pay by instalments through the court

 If the judgment creditor was unsympathetic to your pleas for an alternative arrangement, you could apply for an instalment order through the court.
 You’ll need to lodge a statement of your financial position to support your application.
 If the court accepts your request, any enforcement action by the judgment creditor will be stayed.
 This means they can’t keep garnishing you or take other recovery measures on that debt.